govau/design-system-components/CONTRIBUTING.md

 ```shell
 npm run scaffolding
 ```
+> NOTE: Ensure your newly created module is appended to the CirclCI configuration file `save_cache` key path.

 _❗ After you have filled out all the blanks and added your dependencies into your package.json make sure you run `lerna bootstrap` again._